Trending Topics

 So, let’s dig a little deeper.
 Would an empty salt shaker kill a firefighter?
 (This thought was supplied by an assistant chief over a cup of coffee in the bay.)
 Not likely, but it could.

 What if the firefighter who failed to do his job of filling the salt shaker is passed on to other crews 10 years later?
-What if “missed salt shaker” firefighter becomes a captain and his get-by-with-the-minimum-amount-of-work attitude spreads to his crew?
+What if “missed salt shaker” firefighter becomes a captain and their get-by-with-the-minimum-amount-of-work attitude spreads to his crew?

 The point is that filling the salt shaker, cleaning the bathroom, checking the truck, filling the air bottles and checking the jump bags are all someone’s job.